 \section{Numerical experiments}

 Here, we provide all the information regarding numerical experiments.
-This includes: details on the numerical settings; implementation details for \algoname in the investigated settings; an overview of investigated classical bandit algorithms; and additional experiments focusing on close arm means.
+This includes details on the numerical settings, implementation details for \algoname in the investigated settings, an overview of investigated classical bandit algorithms, and additional experiments focusing on close-arm means.

-\subsection{Numerical settings:}
+\subsection{Numerical settings}